isovalent/ebpf-docs/docs/linux/concepts/functions.md

 ### Function inlining

-By default, the compiler will chose inline a function or to keep it a separate function.
+By default, the compiler will chose to either inline a function or keep it separate.
 Compilers can be encouraged to inline or not inline a function with arguments like `__attribute__((always_inline))`/[`__always_inline`](../../ebpf-library/libbpf/ebpf/__always_inline.md) or `__attribute__((noinline))`/[`__noinline`](../../ebpf-library/libbpf/ebpf/__noinline.md).
 Inlined functions do not incur the overhead of a function call as they will become part of the calling function.
 Inlined functions can also be optimized per call site since arguments are known.

 ### Function by function verification

 Until [:octicons-tag-24: v5.6](https://github.com/torvalds/linux/commit/51c39bb1d5d105a02e29aa7960f0a395086e6342) the verifier would re-verify that a function was safe for every call site.
-Meaning that if you have a function which is called 10 times, then the verifier would check for every call that with the given inputs the function was save.
+Meaning that if you have a function which is called 10 times, then the verifier would check for every call that with the given inputs the function was safe.
 This defeats the purpose of functions somewhat since you still incur verifier complexity for every call.

 Since [:octicons-tag-24: v5.6](https://github.com/torvalds/linux/commit/51c39bb1d5d105a02e29aa7960f0a395086e6342) a distinction is made between "static" and "global" functions.
 Static functions are functions marked with the `static` keyword in the C code, global functions regular non-static functions.
 Static functions are still verified as usual.
 But global functions undergo "function by function verification".
 This means that the verifier will verify every function once, and even out of order.
 So every function is verified exactly once, and not per-call site anymore.
 This change reduces verification times and complexity.
 But the verifier does impose a lot more limitations.

 The verifier will assume no information about arguments, since it will not check every call site anymore.
-So even tough a function is only ever called with a `u32` of `123`, the verifier will assume the full `0`-`4294967295` are possible values.
+So even if a function is only ever called with a `u32` of `123`, the verifier will assume the full `0`-`4294967295` are possible values.
 Therefore, functions might require more input checking to pass the verifier.

-The verifier also limits the return type to always be scalar (a number).
-And the arguments to be pointer to a program context and scalars.
-This limitation on arguments was widen in later kernel releases, see later sections.
+The verifier also limits the return type to always be scalar (a number) and the arguments to be a pointer to either the program context or scalar values.
+This limitation on arguments was widened in later kernel releases, see later sections.

 ### Global function replacement